CharlesEwel/piglatin/readme.md

   -Sample output: "ethay ickquay ownbray oxfay" -Program should have normal rules of  punctuation (commas, periods, etc.)
   -Sample input: "Hello, how are you?"
-  -Sample output: "elloHay, owhay, areay, ouyay?"
+  -Sample output: "elloHay, owhay areay ouyay?"
 ## Setup/Installation Requirements

 * _Clone repository from GitHub_